Don't let the unknown scare you from becoming a homeowner. I can help you understand the process. Contact me.

 The Escrow Holder Won't:

-• Assemble escrow guidelines
+• Prepare escrow guidelines

-• Meet the bank's guidelines as written in the escrow agreement
+• Comply with the bank's requirements as noted in the escrow agreement

 • Request title insurance policy

-• Close escrow when all instructions of seller and buyer have been finished
+• Close escrow when all terms of agreement of seller and buyer have been finished

-• Give advice - the escrow holder stays at an impartial, third-party status
+• Offer advice - the escrow agent stays a neutral, third-party status

 Mortgage Escrow Account